atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 Predictand DB
 =============

-The preditand data (e.g. precipitation) must be prepared for use in AtmoSwing.
+The preditand data (e.g., precipitation) must be prepared for use in AtmoSwing.
 A tool provided along AtmoSwing allows for the 'database' generation.
 Database generation consists of extracting data from text files and combining them into a NetCDF file.

 The interface for generating the precipitation database is accessible through the 'Tools / Build predictand DB' menu from any AtmoSwing software.